moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_counterparty.md

 Using the JSON API, you can create and update information about Counterparties, request lists of Counterparties and information on individual Counterparties.
 Accounts of the Counterparty and its contact persons can be managed both as part of a separate Counterparty, and separately - using special resources for managing accounts and contact persons of the Counterparty.
 The entity code for the Counterparty in the JSON API is the keyword **counterparty**.
 Learn more about [Counterparties](https://kladana.zendesk.com/hc/en-us/articles/6507246022045-Create-counterparty).

-This entity can be contextually searched using the special `search` parameter.
+The entity can be contextually searched using the special `search` parameter.
 [Learn more](../#kladana-json-api-general-info-context-search).

 The search among the objects of the Counterparty is carried out according to several conditions.
 If the values of the counterparty fields satisfy at least one of the conditions, then the counterparty will be found.